alastairknowles/virtu-devtest/remarks.md

   * Understanding the unusual security configuration.
 * None of the above would be too much trouble for business as usual development but for an aptitude test it is too much.
 * My guess is that this codebase might be reflective of the production codebase, which raises alarm bells.
 It would require modernisation as a matter of some urgency, to ensure that it continues to be possible to hire good engineers to work on it.
 I would want to understand how well the business understands this problem, should I asked be asked to attend a further interview.
+* There was not time to write tests for the angular layer.
+I would like to have explored this.